 Staying at the Radisson Blu Hotel Olumpia, Tallinn

-Book a stay at our hotel near the Tallinn Opera house for the ideal place to base oneself when visiting the city.
-In just eight minutes' walk, you can find yourself at the grand home of opera in Tallinn - the Estonia Theatre.
+Book a stay at our hotel near the Tallinn Opera House for the ideal hub when visiting the city.
+In just an 8 minutes' walk, you can find yourself at the grand home of opera in Tallinn—the Estonia Theatre.